Entry Points for Doing Business with the DoD

 Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) program directly posts opportunity announcements across the federal government.
 Service-specific SBIR/STTR program pages also highlight specific opportunities.

 The Defense SBIR/STTR Innovation Portal (DSIP) aggregates all DoD SBIR/STTR opportunities.

-Other Transaction Consortia compete and award Other Transaction agreements via internal website or portal (some announcements may be public, but the details are usually available only to consortium members).
+Other Transaction Consortia typically compete and award Other Transaction agreements via consortium specific websites or portals.
+Some announcements may be public, but the details are usually available only to consortium members.